patrickA25/COMP_4447_Final_Project/README.md

 pull_in_top_5_data(CG,cryp_list)
 ```
+#### Overview
+This will return the 5 higest coins on CoinGeko in a table format.

 #### Inputes

 1) CG => This is the API key for CoinGecko.
 A free key can be apptaned by running ```CoinGeckoAPI()``` from the pycoingecko package.
 For more information please see API seciont of the documentation above.